hhvm/user-documentation/guides/hack/45-operators/01-introduction.md

+Hack supports most of the [PHP operators](http://php.net/manual/en/language.operators.php), including the recently introduced [null coalescing (`??`)](http://php.net/manual/en/language.operators.comparison.php) operator.

+The current exception of support is the ["spaceship" (`<=>`)](http://php.net/manual/en/language.operators.comparison.php) operator; you can use it in your Hack code since [HHVM](/hhvm/) supports it, but it will not be [type checked](/hack/typechecker/introduction).

-Hack introduces a few new operators beyond those which exists in PHP.
+Hack also introduces a few new operators beyond those which exists in PHP.

 ## `==>` ([Lambda operator](lambda.md))